 Prune for good health

-Pruning is the act of cutting away unhealthy or overgrown parts of the tree, to stimulate growth and maintain good health.
-It an important part of plant maintenance and beneficial to young and old plants alike.
+One of the best ways to keep your trees healthy is pruning.
+It is the act of cutting away unhealthy or overgrown parts of the tree, to stimulate growth and maintain good health.
+It is an important part of plant maintenance and beneficial to young and old plants alike.

 Prune dead and diseased branches to encourage fresh growth and protect the rest of the tree from infection.
 This removes potential breeding sites for harmful pests and diseases which could destroy the rest of the tree if given the chance.